fasterci/rules_gitops/README.md

 <a name="injecting-docker-images"></a>
 ### Injecting Docker Images

 Third-party Docker images can be referenced directly in K8s manifests, but for most apps, we need to run our own images.
-The images are built in the Bazel build pipeline using [rules_docker](https://github.com/bazelbuild/rules_docker).
-For example, the `java_image` rule creates an image of a Java application from Java source code, dependencies, and configuration.
+The images are built in the Bazel build pipeline using [rules_oci](https://github.com/bazel-contrib/rules_oci).

 Here's a (very contrived) example of how this ties in with `k8s_deploy`.
-Here's the `BUILD` file located in the package `//examples`:
+Here's the `BUILD` file located in the package `//e2e`:
 ```starlark
 java_image(
     name = "helloworld_image",